“Things which matter most must never be at the mercy of things which matter least.”

 Some initiatives have worked to identify, on a sectoral basis, which issues are likely to be material.

 The SASB (Sustainability Accounting Standards Board) has developed a Materiality Map, identifying, at a high level, issues which are material for 11 business sectors.

 Another useful resource is the SAM Sustainability Yearbook, which presents, on a sector by sector basis, the high-level issues which should be considered as priorities for management.

 However, it is important to highlight that whilst each of the above resources will give you an indication of the sort of issues which you should be considering as material, they will not tell you exactly how they manifest for your organisation, the risk that your current management of the issues presents or the specific views of stakeholders on your impacts.

 What are the issues which should be considered?

-Material sustainability issues comprise the environmental and social impacts of your organisation, including its value chain as a whole, in addition to those issues which are identified by stakeholders of your organisation (either through direct engagement or by proxy).
+Material sustainability issues comprise the environmental and social impacts of your organisation, and those which affect you organisation, including its value chain as a whole, in addition to those issues which are identified by stakeholders of your organisation (either through direct engagement or by proxy).
 For a brief insight into stakeholder engagement, see our article: Stakeholder engagement – building resilience.

 Material issues may also be those which are not impacts per se, but where environmental and social issues in the wider world present actual or potential sources of risk and opportunity which should also become management priorities (see also the section below ‘Material when? – the case for future proofing’).

-Collectively, all these issues represent the pool of potentially material topics.
+Collectively, all these issues represent a pool of potentially material topics.
 These are then prioritised in order to identify a shorter list of issues which become prioritised for management.

 Translating assessment into management priority